kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Text Drives Decisions

-Managers read reports.
+Managers read reports
-Customers write feedback.
+Customers write feedback
-Agents write notes.
+Agents write notes
 Language guides action

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.